hilpitome/FlightSchedule/README.md

 # FlightSchedule
 ## setup steps

-*copy the contents of **/*/res/values/example_secrets.xml and in the same folder create in the same folder secrets.xml and populate all the API related fields with valid tokens
+-copy the contents of res/values/example_secrets.xml and in the same folder create in the same folder secrets.xml and populate all the API related fields with valid tokens